 SEO is one of the most cost-efficient digital marketing efforts.
 Use comprehensive SEO reports to quantify the benefit it brings for your clients or firm executives.

 Whatagraph is a tool used to aggregate digital marketing data and present it in a visually appealing way.
-It works with a variety of popular digital marketing platforms, including Google Search Console and Google Analytics.
+It works with a variety of popular digital marketing platforms, including Google Search Console, Google Analytics or Semrush.